 You can use Pages to create beautiful documents with images, graphs and tables.
 If I was preparing a business report, a newsletter or a book this would be my first port of call.

-I have a few personal problems with Google Docs, your experience may differ.
-First, Google Docs needs a lot more mouse action than Word or Pages.
-There aren’t so many keyboard short cuts, this slows me down and makes my hands ache more.
+Google Docs needs a more mouse action than Word or Pages.
+There aren’t so many keyboard short cuts.
+If you touch type, this will slows you down and could make your hands ache.
 If you’re not a touch-typist this may not bother you.

-Second, the text can often be too small to read, zooming Google Docs does strange things to the mouse and cursor so they no longer line up properly with the page – that means you might add a word or delete characters at the wrong place.
+Second, the text can often be too small to read, zooming Google Docs does strange things to the mouse and cursor so they no longer line up properly with the page.
+This is the annoying flaw mentioned earlier.
+It means you might add a word or delete characters at the wrong place.
 If you’re working alone, you can just make the text larger, this is harder to do when you’re collaborating.

 None of these shortcomings may worry you — they are possibly personal or just things that bother people like me who write for a living.
 I know other journalists who tolerate Google Docs, I don’t know of many who love it as a writing tool.